lhelwerd/rechu/docs/source/commands.md

 Database upgrades are described in the <project:#alembic> section.

 (new)=
-## New: Create receipts
+## New receipts and products

-When your database is available and ready, you are able start filling it in with receipt information.
-If you have not created any YAML files for them yet, then one method of creating them and adding them to the database in one go is using `rechu new`.
+When your database is available and ready, you are able start filling it in with receipt information, including product items, discounts and additional metadata.
+If you have not created any YAML files containing this data yet, then one method of creating them and adding them to the database in one go is using `rechu new`.

 This command will interactively query you on properties of a receipt that you create.
-This includes metadata of the receipt, such as the date and shop from which the receipt was obtained, but also product details and possible discounts.
-For products, additional metadata that matches products on the current and other receipts can also be input After all portions have been filled in, a YAML file is generated for the receipt, product metadata is added to separate YAML files and the receipt is imported into the database, as well as any related entities and their relations, such as product items, discounts and metadata matching fields.
+This includes primary metadata of the receipt, such as the date and shop from which the receipt was obtained, but also product details and possible discounts.
+For products, additional metadata that matches products on the current and other receipts can also be input.
+After all portions have been filled in, a YAML file is generated for the receipt and product metadata is added to a separate YAML inventory file (or several files if the data products setting contains multiple format specifications).
+Additionally, the receipt is imported into the database, as well as any related entities and their relations, such as product items, discounts and metadata matching fields.

 The process to fill in all the information may be somewhat tedious.
 At various points, you can choose to move to the next portion of a receipt (which is